Dipesh-Kumar1/DS/README.md

 On 6/08/2025 done some more question on topic array.
 On 7/08/2025 continue doing some more question on topic array.

-So after a long break and some works done some questions on multi dimensional array. date-17-08-2025
+So after a long break and some works done some questions on multi dimensional array. date-17-08-2025.

+so after doing some many problem and exercise I can finally say that on date 18-08-2025 i have completed the C programming language.
+So  i will continue to do problem daily for the practice.
+ And from now i will be starting DS in c from the gfg  course

+ Thank you.